apache/openserverless-site/content/en/docs/reference/references/scheduler/_index.md

 ---
 title: Scheduler
+description: Use the scheduler to invoke repetitive or one-shot actions
+weight: 40
+draft: false
 ---
 OpenServerless Operator offers the possibility to deploy a simple "scheduler" to invoke repetitive or one-shot OpenWhisk actions.
 For example, an action executing a SQL script to create a PostgreSQL Database or inserting reference data, or simply an action that sends notifications with an API call every day at the same time.

-# How to Activate the Scheduler
+## How to Activate the Scheduler

 Using the `ops` CLI, you can enable the scheduler with the following command: